Chaitanyassr/portfolio-main/content/en/about/index.md

 type = "blog"
 +++

-**"The Hyaku-nigiri, the owner of the conqueror plam musukake, the ENFP, the 1 and 9, believe...I am CHINUON version 10."**
+**"The Hyaku-nigiri, the owner of the conqueror palm musukake, the ENFP, the 1 and 9, believe...I am CHINUON version 12."**

 I'm **Kumar Chaitanya** also known as **Chinuon**.
 I would be explaing the quote later in this section but first let's start with me as an ENFP.
 As an [ENFP](https://www.16personalities.com/enfp-personality) / Campaigner or a Champion, I have traits like Extraverted, Intuitive, Feeling, and Prospect.
 I tend to embrace big ideas and actions that reflect their sense of hope and goodwill toward others.
 I am a dreamer with a vibrant energy that flows in many directions.
 I am a self-confident, ambitious and audacious person.
 I am Chinuon.